Florida Qualified Income Trust FAQs

 4. What items must be included in the Qualified Income Trust agreement?

-According to the applicable Florida regulations, the qualified income trust agreement must:
+The qualified income trust agreement must:

-- Be irrevocable (cannot be canceled or changed except under very narrow allowed situations).
-The qualified income trust must require that the State of Florida will be paid all funds remaining in the qualified income trust at the time of the death of the Medicaid beneficiary (at least up to the amount of Medicaid benefits paid on behalf of the Medicaid beneficiary).
+- Require that the State will receive all funds remaining in the trust at the time of your death (up to the amount of Medicaid benefits paid on your behalf).

-You should not make deposits for the past or future months.
-Any income you receive back from the trust will be counted as income to you.
-If you fail to make a deposit in any given month or to deposit enough income you will be ineligible for Medicaid payment of long-term care services for the month.
-As long you deposit income into the QIT account in the month it is received, it will not be counted when DCF determines if you are eligible for Medicaid for that month.
-That means you must contribute at least as much as the amount of income that exceeds the allowable amount for that month.
-For more information about funding your Miller Trust, see our information on funding your QIT.
+After setting up the account, you must make deposits into the qualified income trust account every month for as long as you need Medicaid.
+This means you may need to make deposits before a Medicaid application is approved if you need Medicaid coverage.
+You cannot make deposits for a past or future month.
+Any income you receive back from the trust to you will be counted as income to you.
+If you fail to make a deposit in any given month, or to deposit enough income you will be ineligible for Medicaid payment of long- term care services for the month.
+As long you deposit income into the QIT account in the month it is received, it will not be counted when we determine if you are eligible for Medicaid for that month.

 6. How much income must I deposit into the Qualified Income Trust account?